 The instruments carried by the Authority are such that they have no lifetime expected credit loss applied as they are either held with government institutions, are highly credit-rated with non-material risk or are consolidated under the group.
-Short-term debtors held at amortised cost are assessed and the balance of debtor impairment can be seen in note 21.
+Short-term debtors held at amortised cost are assessed via the simplified approach and the balance of debtor impairment for the year was £6.8m.